Ibuprofen for adults

 • Always follow the directions on the package or pharmacy label.
 If you don't know how much to take, check with your pharmacist.

 • Take ibuprofen with a full glass of water and stay hydrated while taking ibuprofen to protect your kidneys.
-Swallow the tablets whole, don't crush or chew them.
+Swallow the tablets or capsules whole, don't crush or chew them.

-• If ibuprofen causes a stomach upset, take it with or just after food.
+• Food: If ibuprofen causes a stomach upset, take it with or just after food.

-• Limit or avoid alcohol while you are taking ibuprofen.
-Alcohol can increase the risk of side effects like stomach upset.
+• Alcohol: Limit or avoid alcohol while you're taking ibuprofen.
+Alcohol can increase the risk of side effects like stomach upset, feeling tired and dizziness.

 • Missed dose: If you forget to take a dose, take it when you next need pain relief and then continue as before.
 Don't take 2 doses together to make up for a missed dose.